:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Aka means "red" and beko is Aizu dialect for "cow."

-The akabeko papier-mache cow is a popular souvenir from Fukushima Prefecture.
+CLICK for more photos The akabeko papier-mache cow is a popular souvenir from Fukushima Prefecture.
 According to local folklore, in the year 807 A.D., cows were used to haul materials to construct Enzoji 圓蔵寺(えんぞうじ Enzooji) temple in Yanaizu 柳津.
 The priest Tokuichi Daishi had started the building in 807.
 Since it is located high above the river, many cows had to be used to haul the boulders up to the site.
-(Other legends tell of priest Gyoki as its founder, in 726.
-Gyoki carved the statue of Kokuzo to pray for peace and prosperity in the land.
-The side statues of Daikokuten and Bishamonten are said to be made by Kukai.)

 When the temple was completed, one particular red cow refused to leave the site.
 Legend has it that the cow even turned to stone after having given its soul to the Buddha.
 The townspeople, duly impressed with the cow's loyalty and no doubt its ability to turn itself to stone, made small effigies of the cow, painted them red, and gave them to children as toys.
 Years later, when a bout of smallpox swept the country, the children who had these akabeko toys didn't get smallpox.